balirwaalvin/Pharmacy-X/DIGITALOCEAN_DEPLOY.md

 - Check build logs in the DigitalOcean dashboard

 ### Port Mismatch Issues
-- Ensure `http_port: 80` is set in your app.yaml
-- Verify Apache is running on port 80 (default)
+- DigitalOcean App Platform expects PHP apps on port 8080 by default
-- Do NOT use port 8080 for PHP/Apache applications
+- Do NOT specify `http_port` in app.yaml - let it use the default
+- Our Dockerfile and Apache config are set for port 8080
+- If you see port mismatch errors, ensure no `http_port` is specified in app.yaml

 ### Apache Configuration Warnings
 - The ServerName warning is handled automatically by our configuration